Facebook Pixel Reflector Photography: How to Use a Reflector for Stunning Portraits

 example with black reflector

 The lighting setup is identical, but the effect is pretty significant.
-The black reflector adds lots of negative fill and created a more interesting headshot.
+The black reflector adds lots of negative fill and creates a more interesting headshot.
 (You can also use this technique to give someone a photographic facelift; the shadow will trim pounds from the dark side of the face and under the chin.)

 5. Use reflectors in the environment